 ✓ More DIY-friendly: Can be a more straightforward build to DIY thanks to its low structure.

-✓ Value build: Saves you the time and cost of railing installation.
+✓ Value build: Saves you the time and cost of deck railing installation.

 ✓ Versatility: Gives you the freedom of building almost anywhere in your backyard.